Pearapps/KAChartView/README.md

 What's Next:
 - The 'buffer' needs to be flexible to accommodate huge y axis values, while retaining right aligned y axis labels.
+- API and code cleansing.
+(Yes it has gotten messy, and I apologize - I think KAChartView is on it's 5th in-place rewrite, and so stuff gets dirty.)